Non-planetary abiogenesis: Life within other stars

 The authors proceed to argue that inside Sun-like stars objects that satisfy the above conditions can exist.
 Their proposal involves cosmic strings and monopoles that encode unstable nuclear states.
 They also suggest that an indication on the existence of such "nuclear life" could be observed deviations from predictions of models of stellar evolution, such as anomalies in luminosity.
-Authors themselves characterize the attributions of such anomalies to "life" as "a very long shot".
+The authors themselves characterize the attributions of such anomalies to "life" as "a very long shot".

 Life elsewhere

 The concept of life forms living on the surface of neutron stars was proposed by radio astronomer Frank Drake in 1973.
 Drake said that the atomic nuclei in neutron stars have large variety which might combine in supernuclei, analogous to the molecules that serve the base of life on Earth.
 Life of this type would be extremely fast, with several generations arising and dying within the span of a second.
 With a tongue in cheek, Drake described musings of a (hypothetical) scientist on a neutron star: